DragonJoker/Castor3D/doc/Castor3D/SceneFile-English.md

   - *argb16f* : ARGB 64 bits, each component on a 16 bits floating point number (half float).
   - *rgb32f* : RGB 96 bits, each component on a 32 bits floating point number (half float).
   - *argb32f* : ARGB 128 bits, each component on a 32 bits floating point number (half float).
-- **depth** : *value*
-  Defines the depth/stencil buffer pixel format.
-Can be one of :
-  - *depth16* : Depth on a 16 bits integer.
-  - *depth24* : Depth on a 24 bits integer.
-  - *depth24s8* : Depth on a 24 bits integer, Stencil on a 8 bits integer.
-  - *depth32fs8* : Depth on a 32 bits floating point, Stencil on a 8 bits integer.
-  - *depth32* : Depth on a 32 bits integer.
-  - *depth32f* : Depth on a 32 bits floating point.
-  - *stencil1* : Stencil on 1 bit.
-  - *stencil8* : Stencil on a 8 bits integer.
 - **postfx** : *value*
   Defines a post render effect to use.
 The parameters depend on the chosen effect.
-- **stereo** : *boolean*
-  Tells if we use stereoscopic display mode.
 - **tone_mapping** : *name*
   Defines the tone mapping operator to use with the render target.
 - **ssao** : *section*